makinacorpus/php-xsd-gen/README.md

 # Generated code examples

-Note: all examples in the following section removes some generated additional static that exists for object hydration and serialization purpose.
+Note: all examples in the following section removes some generated additional static methods that exists for object hydration and serialization purpose.

 ## ComplexType to PHP class